Personalized Additive Modeling for Multi-level Federated Learning: Experiments

-\subsection{Experimental Setup}
+We evaluate FeMAM under a range of controlled federated learning scenarios with diverse and complex non-IID settings, in order to assess its adaptability and performance.

-\textbf{Dataset and System Settings:} We evaluate methods on two benchmark datasets: Tiny ImageNet\cite{Le2015TinyIV} and CIFAR-100\cite{krizhevsky2009learning}.
-We use a validation dataset to monitor the performance and select the checkpoint with the minimum evaluation error.
-The size of the validation set is set to be half of the original testing set.
-The number of clients is $50$, and local training epochs is $2$.
-Resnet-$9$ \cite{he2016deep} is selected as the basic model. \looseness-1
+\subsubsection{Experimental Setup}

-\textbf{Mimic Non-IID Setting:} We evaluate FeMAM on three types of non-IID settings that include distinguishable relational structures and irregular inherent structures.
+\textbf{Datasets and system settings.} We evaluate all methods on two benchmark image classification datasets: Tiny ImageNet~\citep{Le2015TinyIV} and CIFAR-100~\citep{krizhevsky2009learning}.
+We simulate an FL system with $m=50$ clients.
+Each communication round performs $2$ local epochs.
+We use ResNet-9~\citep{he2016deep} as the base model.